(B) Significant Accounting policies

 c.
 Financial assets at fair value through profit or loss (FVTPL)

 d.
-Equity instruments measured at fair value through other comprehensive income (FVTOCI)
+Equity instruments at fair value through other comprehensive income (FVTOCI)

 iii.
 Debt instruments at amortized cost

-After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in finance income in the profit or loss.
-The losses arising from impairment are recognized in the profit or loss.
+After initial measurement, these assets are measured at amortized cost using the effective interest rate (EIR) method.
+Amortized cost includes any discount, premium, and integral fees.
+EIR amortization is recognized in finance income, and impairment losses are recognized in profit or loss.
 This category generally applies to trade and other receivables.

 iv.
 Debt instrument at FVTOCI

-Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
-Fair value movements are recognized in the other comprehensive income (OCI).
+Debt instruments at FVTOCI are initially and subsequently measured at fair value, with fair value changes recognized in other comprehensive income (OCI).

 v.
 Financial instrument at FVTPL